javierclb/tutorials/atom.md

 	- Add code block: `ctrl-"`
 	- Add link: `ctrl-shift-k`
 	- Toggle heading `ctrl-alt-[1-5]` for the headings
+- To add a table of contents, `ctrl-alt-c`

 ## For Editing Julia Files
 See [Julia](https://github.com/econtoolkit/julia)